peterprescott/ipap/answers.md

 ## State why this PhD project is important.

-*Historically*, humankind is in the early stages of an unprecedented *data revolution* -- and geographic/spatial data in particular pose unique challenges.
-*Economically*, a recent Cabinet briefing suggested use of geospatial data could unleash £10 billion.
+*Historically*, humankind is in the early stages of an unprecedented *data revolution* [@RKitchin2014c] -- and geographic/spatial data in particular pose unique challenges [@JLeeKang2015] *Economically*, a recent Cabinet briefing suggested use of geospatial data could unleash £10 billion [@CabinetOffice2018a].
-But *critically*, advances in data analytics can have evil consequences too (whether deliberate or accidental), and so it is imperative that research be open, ethical and reproducible.
+But *critically*, advances in data analytics can have negative consequences too [@CONeil2016], and so it is imperative that research be open, and reproducible [@RPeng2011].

 ## State how the knowledge gained from the project will be put to use by other researchers or the non-academic community (industry, charities etc).